 Weight: 265 lbs

-Imagine this; after a long day of riding, you just want a good rest before you hit the road again, but the long and even more tiring process of setting up the camper still lies ahead.
+Imagine this; after a long day of motorcycle camping adventures, you just want a good rest before you hit the road again, but the long and even more tiring process of setting up the camper still lies ahead.
 The Mini Mate is a tired person’s best friend, only taking two minutes to set up a comfortable space that sleeps two.
 And when I say comfortable, I mean a 6.5’ by 4.5’ bed and the cushions come with the camper.
 You can also add an awning or an extra room if you need a bit more space.
 The website recommends you pre-order your Mini Mate because it’s so popular during peak riding season.

 10. Bunkhouse Queen